patricedaniel/holzofen/README.md

-# holzofen
+# Holzofenpizzawagen
-Website and Reservation-Form realized in Angular as a diploma work for ZbW St. Gallen
+Website and booking tool developed in Angular as diploma thesis for the ZbW St. Gallen

 ___
 1. Clone or download the repository to your machine.